Somedaywilldo/CityVision/README.md

 ### Introduction

 CityVision is a SmartCity project supported by CAS(Chinese Academy of Sciences) and BUAA(Beihang Univeristy), instructed by Jiangyuan Wang(BUAA) and Xiaochun Cao(CAS).
-CityVision takes advantage of the massive street view data by Baidu and Tecent, using Deep Learning Semantic Segmantation to analyze building, trees, pedestrians and many other key elements in the city, we analyzed Beijing, Shanghai and Guangzhou, top 3 cities in scale and economics in  China.
+CityVision takes advantage of the massive street view data by Baidu and Tecent, using Semantic Segmantation to analyze building, trees, pedestrians and many other key elements in the city, we analyzed Beijing, Shanghai and Guangzhou, top 3 cities in scale and economics in  China.

 ### Modules